gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 I'm a realist enough to know that in the free market there will always be a diversity of business models and there will always be pressures toward low quality products.
 But I'm an idealist enough to believe there's a hypothetical system that gives consumers the power to distinguish high from low quality.

 Clearly Amazon reviews are an attempt at such a system, but obviously reviews can be gamed.
 You can buy fake reviews that artificially inflate a product's rating.
-And in the age of AI-generated text, it's extremely easy to generate realistic and diverse reviews (even images) at scale if you're willing to pay for it.
+And in the age of AI-generated text, it's extremely easy to generate realistic and diverse reviews (even images) at scale if you're willing to spend a bit of cash.

 What would it look like if Amazon's recommender system were more aligned with the goals of users?